Hiswe/hiswe.github.io/source/_drafts/15-vectorize-a-simple-drawing.md

 ### Comfortable line style

-To keep easy the tracing part we will use a basic style:
+To keep easy the tracing part, we will use a basic style:

-- pick a **stroke color**: I usually go with a pink #ff0078 to contrast with the line art
+- pick a **stroke color:** usually I go with a pink #ff0078 to contrast with the line art
-- a **stroke size**: usually a little thinner than the sketch's pen
+- a **stroke size:** usually a little thinner than the sketch's pen
-- **remove any fill**: so we won't cover any part of our sketch
+- **remove any fill:** so we won't cover any part of our sketch

 {% caption The appearance should look like this %}
 {% asset_img base-style-appearance.png 326 96 "base style with stroke and no fill 'base style with stroke and no fill'" %}